What is the World Darts Championship prize money?

 Defending champion Michael Smith is out and there will be a different name on the trophy this year, with the World Darts Championship entering the final stages at Alexandra Palace.
 Smith won last year’s tournament, beating Michael van Gerwen 7-4 in the final to lift the trophy for the first time but fell to Chris Dobey in the last 16 this time round.

 We’re reaching the business end after 96 players took part in the prestigious championship hoping for their shot at glory.
-As runner-up back in January, Van Gerwen is seeded second but must now be favourite for this competition with Luke Humphries third and also in at short odds.
+As runner-up back in January, Van Gerwen has also been dumped out of the tournament following his loss to Scott Williams with Luke Humphries the new favourite to win the competition.

-The 16-year-old sensation Luke Littler, meanwhile, has lit up the tournament claiming his biggest scalp with a 4-1 demolition of five-time world champion Raymond van Barneveld in the last-16.
+16-year-old sensation Luke Littler, meanwhile, has lit up the tournament claiming his biggest scalp with a 4-1 demolition of five-time world champion Raymond van Barneveld in the last-16 before taking out Dolan in the quarter-finals.

 Here’s everything you need to know about the World Darts Championship, plus find the latest tips here.